polyrainbow/neno/CONTRIBUTING.md

 * [README](./README.md)
 * [User Manual](https://polyrainbow.github.io/neno/docs/index.html)

-NENO makes heavy use of the [Lexical Editor Framework](https://lexical.dev).
-It is probably beneficial to get familiar with it.

 ## Development setup

 Make sure you have Node.js v20 or newer installed.
 Clone this repo and run